• google scholor

 The physicochemical attributes of Manasbal Lake significantly influence its overall health and ecological stability.
 High pH and fluctuating DO levels stress aquatic life and promote eutrophication.
 Elevated nutrient levels from human activities further exacerbate water quality issues, leading to algal blooms and oxygen depletion.
 Seasonal variations in temperature and conductivity affect stratification, sedimentation, and nutrient cycling, impacting the lake's biological and chemical processes.
 To maintain the health of Manasbal Lake, integrated management strategies are necessary.
 These should focus on reducing pollution, controlling nutrient inputs, enhancing afforestation efforts, and monitoring water quality to ensure a stable and balanced aquatic ecosystem.

-Biotic components of the Manasbal Lake
+Biotic Components of the Manasbal Lake

-Primary producers
+Primary Producers

 Macrophytes